 The finance industry is a highly competitive space.
 It faces a new generation of disrupting banks and regulations.
-It’s an industry that needs to utilise big data to drive personalisation, security and fuel everyday investment decisions.
+It’s an industry that needs to utilise big data to drive personalisation, boost customer loyalty, security and fuel everyday investment decisions.

 The financial services industry has always been at the forefront of technical innovation.
 The availability of new datasets has provided a powerful way to understand behaviour and offers new directions for the financial industry to be predictive.

 Big data application in financial services goes beyond predicting share prices.
 New data types are revolutionising the space.

 We’re going to break down some examples of how big data is being used in financial services.

 Personalisation has long been a priority when dealing with consumers.
 This is true both inside the finance industry and across other verticals with a strong consumer presence.